vectordotdev/vector/docs/specs/component.md

 #### ComponentEventsSent

-*All components* that send events down stream, and delete them in Vector, MUST emit an `EventsSent` event immediately after sending, if the transmission was successful.
+*All components* that send events down stream, and delete them in Vector, MUST emit an `ComponentEventsSent` event immediately after sending, if the transmission was successful.

 Note that for sinks that simply expose data, but don't delete the data after